 You can think of a component as a piece of your application or infrastructure like your API, mobile app, or website.
-There is no limit to the number of components that you can have.
-We do, however, limit the number of components which you can "showcase".
-Showcased components are components which you have enabled to show the historical uptime/downtime.
+There is no limit to the number of components or showcased components that you can have.
+Regular components are components that show their current status.
+Showcased components are components which you have enabled to show their historical uptime/downtime.

 We suggest using an image that’s exactly 340 x 36 (the exact size of the image container) or a multiple of that.
 If you’re on a retina display, then it'll be crisper if you use 640x72.
 Browser scaling is pretty unpredictable in terms of how sharp the image/logo will appear, but the closer you get to the size of the image container, the better it will be.